 She has also worked extensively on Renaissance political thought.
 She translated four of Francesco Guicciardini’s political treatises (three of which had never appeared in English) for the volume Florentine Political Writings from Petrarch to Machiavelli (University of Pennsylvania 2019), which she edited with Mark Jurdjevic and John P. McCormick.

-Natasha is currently a William Rainey Harper Dissertation Fellow and a Stigler Center Fellow at the Booth School of Business.
-She received an MA in Political Science and an MA in Social Science, both from the University of Chicago.
-She holds a BA in History and Political Science (honors) from the University of Pennsylvania (summa cum laude).
+Previously Natasha was the William Rainey Harper Dissertation Fellow and a Booth School of Business Stigler Center Fellow.
+Before entering the doctoral program, she received an MA in Social Science from the University of Chicago and a BA in History and Political Science (honors) from the University of Pennsylvania (summa cum laude).

 You can access her CV and other information about her research here.